0xAX/linux-insides/Booting/linux-bootstrap-1.md

 cs = 0x1020
 ```

-In my case, the kernel is loaded at `0x10000`.
+In my case, the kernel is loaded at `0x10000` address.

 After the jump to `start_of_setup`, the kernel needs to do the following: